scuzzydude/asimov/asimov.md

 Genius and vanity are intangible, but real.
 This is one problem people have understanding money.
 Most people can understand equities, a share of stock is partial ownership of a company.
 Most people can understand a fixed currency - a gold-standard dollar is an actual gold coin.
 People used to understand that a paper dollar bill was backed by gold locked down under Fort Knox.[^1] But the floating dollar?
 That's backed by the "full faith and credit of the U.S. Government" which I would argue is neither tangible nor real.
 The U.S. Government consists of people we elected; I don't think I need to make a list of examples of all those faithless hypocrites -- it's a long list with names in both red and blue.
 And bitcoin?
 Backed by mathematics?
 Mathematics is a form of genius humanity has created collectively through history, it's as much of an abstraction as faith in a government.

-Genius and Vanity are timeless.
+Genius and vanity are timeless.

 Genius is timeless.
 I don't mean to imply that if we put old Leo in a time machine and brought him to the year 2022, in a week he'd be rocking an iPhone while dropping smack on crypto developers, puffin' on a vape pen, giving Banksy a run for his money spray-painting a masterpiece portrait of Queen Bey on the side of a railcar.
 No, he'd probably be spooked to death and think he was surrounded by sorcery.
 If I could talk to him, engineer to engineer, I think he would be able to understand Boolean logic, the basis of digital logic, and then quickly fathom how simple but extraordinarily complex all these wondrous machines are.
 He'd understand it, not sure he'd believe it.
 His next stop would probably be either the confessional or the liquor store.